Meet the trustees

 Alannah Chance is an award winning audio producer, documentary maker and sound designer who works across radio and podcasts.
 She is the lead producer of the adventurous music programme Late Junction on BBC Radio 3 and has made programmes for The Guardian, BBC Radio 4, Camden Art Centre and NTS, among others.

 Mick Grierson is a Research Leader at the UAL Creative Computing Institute.
 From 2015-2018 he ran the Goldsmiths College MSc in Creative Computing and Computer Science.
-He is currently Chair of The Daphne Oram Trust and was instrumental in the Trust’s early development, the retrieval of the Oramics Machine, and establishing Daphne’s archive at Goldsmiths College, University of London.
+He was instrumental in the Trust’s early development, the retrieval of the Oramics Machine, and establishing Daphne’s archive at Goldsmiths College, University of London.

 Becca Laurence is a Creative Producer, Strategic Planner and Creative Arts Leader working mainly within the music world.
 She has extensive experience of developing organisations, and delivering programmes and projects that explore ideas in engaging and creative ways.
 She established the Learning department at Sound and Music and was Acting CEO at Sonic Arts Network.
 She is now Senior Producer at Brain Audio and continues to freelance with a range of partners throughout the UK and beyond.